AirPods vs. $80 alternative: are they any good?

 Music and sound quality is very close

-When comparing the earbuds for the best overall music and sound quality, I found it hard to decide which one I preferred the most.
+When comparing the earbuds for the best overall music and sound quality, I found it hard to decide which one I preferred the most given that audio quality is so close.
 While I don't consider myself a hardcore audiophile, I did find that the AirPods had a little more bass and sounded more rounded for music.
 For podcasts though, I preferred the Liberty Air because of the tighter seal, which helped block out external noise.
 I also appreciated not having to crank up the volume as much thanks to the tighter seal.

 In a blind test, calls sound clearer on the AirPods to the person on the other end.
 I also thought calls sounded better on my end with the AirPods, though not by much.